pionxzh/wakaru/packages/unminify/README.md

 + }
 ```

-And this rule will try to do more by adopting `Early Exit` pattern(on statement level).
+This rule will try to do more by adopting `Early Exit` pattern (on statement level).\
 // TODO
 ```diff
 - a ? b() : c ? d() : e()